Visualizing Project Plans with Charts

 - Getting Started with Farline AI - Learn the basics

-- Understanding Project Definition Structure - How to define projects
+- Using the Advanced Editor - How to define projects

-- Using the AI Chat - Build projects conversationally
+- Using the AI Project Builder - Build projects conversationally